Workplace Aware

 Prepare Respond Support

-The stress and trauma of staff exposure to suicide and other types of sudden death is a currently overlooked risk which is associated with a range of psychosocial harms, including an increased risk of dying by suicide.
+Data shows that the stress and trauma of staff exposure to suicide and other types of sudden death is an overlooked risk which is associated with a range of psychosocial harms, including secondary and post-traumatic stress and an increased risk of dying by suicide.

-The model and approach has been academically evaluated as improving staff and workplace awareness, preparedness and confidence with responding to suicide and sudden death, and our approach is currently being utilized by the NHS in the UK.
+The program has been academically evaluated as improving staff and workplace awareness, preparedness, and confidence with responding to suicide and sudden death, and our approach is currently being utilised by the NHS in the UK.

 1